 - Accounts currently 90 days or more delinquent

 Note: Unpaid collection accounts and charge offs are considered adverse credit.
 Wage garnishment within the last 5 years

 - Defaulted loan that has been claim paid

 - County/State/Federal tax lien, within the past 5 years

 Repayment begins sixty days after the final loan disbursement.
 Parent borrowers may request an in-school deferment from their loan servicer as long as the student for whom the loan was borrowed is enrolled at least half-time.

 Automatic Electronic Debit

-If the borrower enrolls in electronic debit, they are eligible to reduce their monthly interest rate by .25%.
+If the borrower chooses to repay the loan using electronic debit they are eligible to reduce their interest rate by .25%.